DerrickLamers/grblwiki/Set-up-the-Homing-Cycle.md

 - How to configure for custom homing cycles.
 - Common issues.
 - What's the homing cycle for?
 How do you use it?
-Is it really that use?
+Is it really that useful?
 YES.
   - Explain work coordinate systems(WCS) and G28/30 move to predefined locations
   - Explain how to save WCS and G28/30 coordinate frames using G10 and G28.1/30.1.
   - Provide clear link to LinuxCNC g-code descriptions